rtoole13/rtoole13.github.io/_projects/3_spaceroyale.markdown

 img: /img/blaster_minimized.gif
 ---

+Now hosted on itch.io!
+Play it <a href="https://moonshotstudios.itch.io/spaceroyale">here</a>!
+Many thanks to <a href="https://github.com/sjdodge123">sjdodge123</a> for porting it.

 Years ago a friend of mine and I attempted to build an online multiplayer game after having finished up our first complete project, *Space Pirates* (apparently we took naming the project as seriously as we did the concept).
 That project was a top-down local multiplayer game in which players attempted to avoid slamming their 17th-century-looking wooden space ships into planets while navigating basic orbital mechanics and firing broadsides at one another..
 It was silly fun, and if I ever manage to dig up some screenshots or, better yet, a working build, I'll certainly share.
 The latter project was an attempt at something akin to <a href="https://subsetgames.com/ftl.html">FTL</a>, one of several fantastic projects of *Subset Games*, but with online multiplayer.

 We attempted to build this brutally overscoped multiplayer game in ActionScript, yep, and shelved it after banging our heads against <a href="https://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/flash/net/Socket.html">Sockets</a> for a bit, getting only limited functionality from our efforts.
 Later reviving the desire to create something multiplayer, we came up with <a href="https://github.com/sjdodge123/spacepirates.io">SpaceRoyale.io</a>, when battle royales (BR) were exploding in popularity.